Saishy/TinyBirdNet-Unity/README.md

 Inside the Examples folder you will find a simple working demo of a networked game.

 You will need a `TinyNetGameManager` or derived instance always enabled on your game, so please add one to your first scene and mark it as [Don't Destroy on Load](https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html).
+An unique "ConnectKey" is required for your game to be able to connect, preferably include the current version of your application on the key string.

 The recommended workflow is to create a class derived from `TinyNetPlayerController` and implement your player control logic there, for each new player on the game a new `TinyNetPlayerController` is spawned.
 You are able to send messages between the client Player Controllers and the server one by using an `TinyNetInputMessage`.